 I remember the day well, I’d just installed a new security camera in the kitchen window and I sat down to install the software.
 As I twisted to pick up my laptop, I breathed in.
 The air didn’t feel right, it felt weird, thick.
 It tasted strange and I panicked.

 I threw my laptop down on the sofa and stood up.
 Maybe it was me?
 Maybe I smelt something strange?
 I sniffed the fan vent on my laptop, maybe it was overheating?
 Nope, that wasn’t it.

 I stood up quickly in a panicked state.
 What could I smell?
 What was it?
 And what was wrong with my vision?
 Why did it seem.. distorted?
 Oh god… am I dying?

 I walked out to the kitchen, willing myself to just keep moving, allow it to happen, allow it to be.
 It’s a panic attack and I can get through it.
 But that was when I saw it – flames.

 I closed the kitchen door and ushered Hugo outside.
 As I grabbed the front door handle, it swung open immediately.
 I thanked the stars and everyone above that I’d had new trainers delivered earlier that day.
 Without that delivery, the door would still be locked and most likely to be sans keys.

-I hammered my neighbour’s door, the middle-aged couple in the corner house were the only people that I remotely trusted.
+I hammered my neighbour’s door, the corner house being home to the only people on my street that I remotely trusted.
 Only remotely mind you, but still.

 “Rob, I’ve got a fire”, it was the only words that I was able to say.